DanialArab/Geospatial_Data_Science/My GIS Projects/2. Exploratory Data Analysis on US Wildfires/README.md

 Fig. 2.
 2: Average US Wildfires Size per each Class (1992 - 2015)

+The number of wildfires per state is shown in Fig. 2.
+3. As shown in this figure, California had the maximum number of fires during 1992 - 2015 followed by Georgia and Texas.

 ![](https://github.com/DanialArab/Geospatial_Data_Science/blob/main/My%20GIS%20Projects/plots/Wildfire_counts_per_US_state_sorted.png)

 Fig. 2.
 3: The US Wildfires counts per state (1992 - 2015)

-As shown in Fig. 2.
-3, California had the maximum number of fires during 1992 - 2015 followed by Georgia and Texas.
+Other than the frequency of wildfires, it could be insightful to see how big the fire was in each state (see Fig. 2.
+4 and 2.
+5).

 ![](https://github.com/DanialArab/Geospatial_Data_Science/blob/main/My%20GIS%20Projects/plots/Average_fire_size_per_US_state.png)